 The transaction price allocated to remaining performance obligations relates to amounts allocated to products and services for which revenue has not yet been recognized.
-A significant portion of this amount relates to performance obligations in the Company's service contracts that will be satisfied and recognized as revenue in future periods.
-In addition, non-lease elements associated with the Company's lease arrangements are primarily comprised of service contracts that will be satisfied and recognized as revenue in future periods.
-The transaction price allocated to the remaining performance obligations and the non-lease elements associated with lease arrangements was \$1,673 million as of March 31, 2021.
-The remaining performance obligations are expected to be satisfied over the term of the individual sales arrangements, which generally are 5 years.
-Service revenue associated with the lease arrangements will generally be recognized over the service period, which generally coincides with the lease term.
+A significant portion of these performance obligations relate to service obligations in the Company's system sale and lease arrangements that will be satisfied and recognized as revenue in future periods.
+The transaction price allocated to the remaining performance obligations was \$1,723 million as of September 30, 2021.
+The remaining performance obligations are expected to be satisfied over the term of the system sale and lease arrangements, which generally are up to 5 years.
+Service revenue associated with the lease arrangements will be recognized over the service period.